-A. The remedies herein are cumulative and the City may proceed under one or more remedies.

-B. Any owner or responsible party who causes, permits, facilitates, or aids or abets any violation of any provision of this chapter or who fails to perform any act or duty required by this chapter is subject to a civil sanction of not less than \$500.00 nor more than \$2,500.00.
-The \$500.00 minimum sanction may not be waived.
-1

--1 Deletion on 5-30-2012 by Ordinance No. G-5707, eff.
-6-29-2012

-C. Any owner or responsible party who causes, permits, facilitates, or aids or abets any violation of any provision of this chapter or who fails to perform any act or duty required by this chapter is guilty of a Class 1 misdemeanor.
-1

-D. Each day any violation of any provision of this chapter or the failure to perform any act or duty required by this chapter exists shall constitute a separate violation or offense.
-1 (Ord.
-No. G-4036, § 1, passed 7-2-1997, eff.
-8-1-1997; new style in use as of 8-1-2011)
+- A. The remedies herein are cumulative and the City may proceed under one or more remedies. - B. Any owner or responsible party who causes, permits, facilitates, or aids or abets any violation of any provision of this chapter or who fails to perform any act or duty required by this chapter is subject to a civil sanction of not less than \$500.00 nor more than \$2,500.00.
+The \$500.00 minimum sanction may not be waived. - C. Any owner or responsible party who causes, permits, facilitates, or aids or abets any violation of any provision of this chapter or who fails to perform any act or duty required by this chapter is guilty of a Class 1 misdemeanor. - D. Each day any violation of any provision of this chapter or the failure to perform any act or duty required by this chapter exists shall constitute a separate violation or offense.
+(Ord.
+No. G-4036, § 1, 1997; Ord.
+No. G-5707, 2012)